ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Here’s a beginner notifications tutorial if you need it!

-If you’re the only one using the app, this will most likely be alerts from any ClickUp Automations that might pop up.
+If you’re the only one using the app, this will most likely just be alerts from any ClickUp Automations that might pop up.
 If you’re in a team with other people, these will be updates on your team’s actions on tasks you’ve been involved with.
 Notifications can get a lot more interesting once your account is more mature.

 Dashboards

-Next, we have Dashboards, which can be reports based on your tasks.
+Next, we have dashboards, which can be reports based on your tasks.
 You can create different setups to show a completely customizable HQ of your ClickUp account.

 ClickUp Dashboard Examples